The origin of White Walkers – An Experimental Model

 Parallels to the White Walkers within the narrative suggest that the White Walkers represent members of an institution with a specific purpose.
 We see parallels with the Kingsguard, the Night’s Watch and various outlaw groups.
 The main purpose of these institutions is one of protection – even outlaw groups such as The Brotherhood without Banners were originally committed to helping and protecting the smallfolk.
 All these institutions were created when the need for them arose.
 This is one of the main reasons why I suspect the WW are not necessarily a phenomenon of nature or a natural race that evolved over time.
-The idea of WW in a protective role is reinforced via their contextual association with Ghost and also Symeon-Star-Eyes, a very skilled (by virtue of comparison with Aemon the Dragonknight) and honourable knight.
+The idea of WW in a protective role is reinforced by their contextual association with Ghost and also Symeon-Star-Eyes, a very skilled and honourable knight and one who is usually mentioned in one breath with the legendary Aemon the Dragonknight.

 That said, some allegorical allusions to the White Walkers also place them in an antagonistic role.
 An example of this would be associations with honourable members of the Kingsguard like Barristan Selmy versus dishonourable members of the Kingsguard such as Ser Mandon Moore.
-And of course we see them in an antagonistic role in the story, and recently, also in the Hardhome episode of Series 5.
+Then there is also the undead Ser Robert Strong, formerly known as Ser Gregor Clegane, a knight who certainly did not deserve his title.

 There are many more observations that suggest we haven’t quite understood what the White Walkers really are.
 It is entirely possible that there are two sides to this mysterious race.
 My personal opinion is it all depends on who creates and controls them.
-Perhaps Craster’s sacrificed sons turned White Walker represent a renegade branch.
+If Craster’s sacrificed sons are really turned into White Walkers, do they represent a renegade branch, outlaws if you will?